General Notes on Courses

 |ENGL3877||Modern Drama (A)||3 ch (3C) [W]|

 A survey of major developments in twentieth-century theatre.
 Plays will be studied with attention to their often controversial engagements with social and political issues, moral debates, and theatrical conventions, as well as their connections to movements such as realism, modernism, expressionism, and absurdism.

 |ENGL3883||Women's Writing in English (A)||3 ch (3C) [W]|

 A study of women's writing in English from a range of historical periods.
 Texts will vary from year to year, but will include poetry, drama, fiction, and/or non-fiction written primarily by British, American, and Canadian women.
 Attention will also be paid to relationships between women's writing and history, contemporary feminist and gender theory, and social issues such as identity, sexuality, class, and race.

 |ENGL3903||Film Theory (Cross-Listed: FILM 3903)||3 ch (3C) [W]|

 This course introduces students to the major debates in the field of film theory, including (but not limited to) Early Silent Film Theory, the Soviet Montage-Theorists, Russian Formalism and the Bakhtin School, the Historical Avant-gardes, French Auteur Theory and its Americanization, Third World Film and Theory, Genre and Authorship, Marxist film theory, Spectatorship, Feminist Film Theory, Cognitive and Analytic Theory, Postcolonial Film Theory, Race and Ethnicity in Cinema.
-Note: Students who already have credit for ENGL 3193 cannot obtain credit for ENGL 3903 or FILM 3903 .
+NOTE: Students can obtain credit for only one of ENGL 3193, ENGL 3903, and FILM 3903.

 |ENGL3905||The City in Cinema (O)||3 ch (3C) [W]|